wp-plugins/relevanssi/readme.txt

 * Known issue: Relevanssi doesn't necessarily play nice with plugins that modify the excerpt.
 If you're having problems, try using relevanssi_the_excerpt() instead of the_excerpt().
 * To-do: The stop word list management needs small improvements.
 * To-do: Improve the display of query logs.
 Any requests?
 What information would you like to see, what would be helpful?
+* To-do: Category and tag exclusion from search results.

 == Changelog ==

+= 1.4 =
+* Added an option to restrict searches to certain categories or tags, either by plugin option or hidden input field in the search form.
+* The contents of `<script>` and other such tags are now removed from excerpts.
+* When indexing, HTML tags and `[quicktags]` are removed.
+* Digits are no longer removed from terms.
+Re-index database to get them indexed.
+* Wrapped the output of `relevanssi_the_excerpt()` in <p> tags.
+* Stopwords are no longer removed from search queries.
+* Search result snippet length can now be determined in characters or whole words.

 = 1.3.3 =
 * Small bug fixes, removed the error message caused by a query that is all stop words.